seppmail/SEPPmail365cloud/README.md

 ### Routing mode "seppmail*

-Routing mode "seppmail" allows you to use the full Power of the SEPPmail.Cloud!
-In this scenario, the **mx-record of the e-mail domain is set to the SEPPmail cloud hosts**.
-Inbound e-mails flow to the seppmail.cloud, are scanned, treated cryptographically and then flow to Microsoft via connectors.
-Same is outbound, the mails simply pass the SEPPmail.cloud before leaving to the internet.
+Routing mode "seppmail" allows you to use the full power of the SEPPmail.Cloud!
+In this scenario, the __mx-record of the e-mail domain is set to the SEPPmail cloud hosts__.
+Inbound e-mails flow to the SEPPmail.Cloud, are scanned, treated cryptographically and then flow to Microsoft via connectors.
+Same is outbound, the mails simply pass the SEPPmail.Cloud before leaving to the internet.

 ![seppmail](./Visuals/seppmail365cloud-mxseppmail.png)